 Suncor has a policy that applies to all employees.
 The policy sets out guiding principles for interacting with governments, including required training and reporting, as well as roles and responsibilities.

-Suncor participates in industry groups representing the interests of both the energy industry and the broader business community and, in doing so, promotes the public policy objectives important to us, its shareholders and other stakeholders.
+Suncor participates in industry groups representing the interests of both the energy industry and the broader business community and, in doing so, promotes the public policy objectives important to us, its shareholders, Indigenous Peoples and other stakeholders.
 However, our participation as a member of these organizations comes with the understanding that we may not always support every position taken by these organizations or their members.

-Suncor's enhanced disclosure is consistent with our strong focus on sustainability, reflects our openness to engage with shareholders and stakeholders, and reflects best practice within the energy industry in Canada.
+Suncor's enhanced disclosure is consistent with our strong focus on sustainability, reflects our openness to engage with shareholders, Indigenous Peoples and stakeholders, and reflects operational excellence within the energy industry in Canada.